jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

   (c) how the Budget for that year accords with the short-term intentions referred to in the most recent fiscal strategy report or the amended short-term intentions under subsection (3).
 (3) The budget policy statement must,—
   (a) if the long-term objectives referred to in section 26J(1)(a) have changed from those stated in the most recent fiscal strategy report, indicate those amended long-term objectives and explain how they accord with the principles of responsible fiscal management; and
-  (b) if the short-term intentions referred to in section 26K(1) have changed from those indicated in the most recent fiscal strategy report, indicate those amended short-term intentions and explain how they accord with the principles of responsible fiscal management and the long-term objectives in the most recent fiscal strategy report or the amended long-term objectives under paragraph (a).
+  (b) if the short-term intentions referred to in section 26K(1) have changed from those indicated in the most recent fiscal strategy report, indicate those amended short-term intentions and explain how they accord with the principles of responsible fiscal management and the long-term objectives in the most recent fiscal strategy report or the amended long-term objectives under paragraph (a); and
+  (c) if the details of the Government's strategy for managing expenditure, assets, and liabilities (see section 26KA) have changed from those stated in the most recent fiscal strategy report, indicate those amended details.

 **Statement on long-term fiscal position**